rookie-ninja/rk-docs/docs/user-guide/web/grpc/gateway.md

 Enable grpc-gateway.

 ## Overview
 By default, gRPC and grpc-gateway wil use the same port if service was started by rk-boot.
+However, user can specify grpc.gwPort value in boot.yaml in order to use different ports.
+In this case seperated listener will be used.

 ## Install
 ```bash